JKevinXu/github-blog/_posts/2024-06-03-amazon-q-business-capabilities-limitations.md

 tags: [aws, amazon-q, generative-ai, enterprise-ai, llm]
 ---

+### Sample Apps
+I built 4 Amazon Q apps with different capabilities

+App 1: A course search Q App that ingests courses in PDF and mp4 format.
+1. The mp4 is converted to txt using [Amazon Transcribe](https://aws.amazon.com/transcribe/).
+There is Amazon Transcribe model tuning process to convert specific wording into right format (e.g. asn -> ASIN)
+2. The PDFs and txt are then uploaded into S3.
+The metadata files are also uploaded into the same S3 path.
+As Amazon Q's knowledge connector is using Kendra, the metadata file is following the [Kendra metadata format](https://docs.aws.amazon.com/kendra/latest/dg/s3-metadata.html) and uploaded into the same S3.
+3. Trigger the sync of Amazon Q Data Connector with S3 as the source.
+The sync can be adhoc or with time interval as granular as hourly.
+4. Create an Amazon Q App, with an Input Card of query body, and an Output Card of course search results, with formatting.
+5. Expose the Q App Url as iframe embedding into my website.

 ### What Q App can do

 1. Compare metrics against benchmark thresholds to identify normal vs. outlier performance